sailscastshq/docs.sailscasts.com/docs/git-vibe/getting-started.md

 git vibe finish --sync 42
 ```

-That fetches the latest remote state, verifies the merge, removes the worktree, and returns you to a clean `main` checkout.
+That fetches the latest remote state, verifies the merge, and cleans up the vibe.
+In `worktree` mode it removes the worktree.
+In `solo` mode it switches the current checkout back to `main`.